AndcultureCode/AndcultureCode/clean-code/FUNCTIONS.md

 ## Have no side effects

 A [side effect](<https://en.wikipedia.org/wiki/Side_effect_(computer_science)>) is when a function modifies a value outside its local scope or environment.
-It is doing more than the function's stated purpose and this can lead to strange couplings and hard to debug order dependencies.
+It is doing more than the function's stated purpose, which can lead to strange couplings and hard to debug order dependencies.
 If a side effect is unavoidable, it is good to name the function so that it's impact and intention is understood by the reader.
-Another helpful strategy is to write [pure functions](https://en.wikipedia.org/wiki/Pure_function), which by definition, will require writing functions without side effects.
+Another helpful goal is to write [pure functions](https://en.wikipedia.org/wiki/Pure_function), which by definition, will result in functions without side effects.

 _Before_